mixxxdj/manual/source/chapters/user_interface.rst

 The rate controls allow you to change the rate at which tracks are played.
 This is very useful for :term:`beatmatching` two tracks together in a mix.
-You can control rate changes also from your computers keyboard, see the chapter :ref:`control-keyboard` for more informations.
+You can control rate changes also from your computer's keyboard, see the chapter :ref:`control-keyboard` for more information.

 **SYNC button**